 Where Do I Need Climate Controlled-Storage?

-You should consider renting a storage unit with climate control in regions of the U.S. where extreme heat, extreme cold, and high humidity are common.
+Consider renting a storage unit with climate control in regions of the U.S. where extreme heat, extreme cold, or high humidity are common.
 Typically, you should rent climate-controlled storage if you live in an area where the temperature drops below 32 degrees or goes above 90 degrees.

 Is climate-controlled storage important in the South?